 Puracy Natural Carpet Detergent

 Puracy is also a plant-derived cleaner that works very fast on your carpets.
-It removes soil, odors and stains from not just your carpets but even upholstery, rugs and other washable surfaces.
+It removes soil, odors, and stains from not just your carpets but even upholstery, rugs, and other washable surfaces.
 You can use it for manual cleaning and you can use it for carpet cleaning machines as well.
 The formula is even hypoallergenic so this product is a good pick if you have family members who are sensitive to chemical formulas.

 Aunt Fannie’s Cleaning Vinegar

-As the name suggest, this is a vinegar-based cleaner infused with different scents to leave the room with a more refreshed smell.
+As the name suggests, this is a vinegar-based cleaner infused with different scents to leave the room with a more refreshed smell.
 It’s a multi-purpose and multi-surface spray that you can use to solve your carpet problems.
 You can spray the product directly on the problem spot and scrub the area till the stain is removed.